chellapandiM/CVIP-internship/README.md

 ---

-Feel free to customize this README to fit the specifics of your project.
-You can add sections such as "Dependencies," "Acknowledgements," or "References" as needed.
-Make sure to replace placeholders like `your-username` with your actual GitHub username and update the file paths and project details accordingly.
+Feel free to adjust the instructions and code snippets as needed to fit your specific project setup and requirements when using Google Colab.